Saffron Spalon & Herb Co.

 Extraction: Cold Pressed

 Consult your health care provider if pregnant, nursing, taking medication or being treated for a health condition.
 These statements have not been evaluated by FDA.
 This product is not intended to diagnose, treat, cure or prevent any disease.
-Dilute with carrier oil before topical application or bath use.
 Keep out of reach of children.
 Store in a cool, dark place.
+In high concentrations, Rosehip Oil may aggravate acne.

-Shelf Life: 1 year with proper storage.
+Shelf Life: 3-6 months once opened.
 Store in a cool place, out of direct sunlight.
 Refrigeration after opening is recommended.

 Suggested Uses & Recipes: